 This whole area was heavily bombed during the II World War (mainly by Anglo-American forces) and the reconstruction (not well thought out maybe) resulted in an eclectic and quite unaesthetic profile.

 So I don’t think that this beautiful and, above all, meaningful 9/11 memorial is mismatched here.
-By the way, it is located in my own neighbourhood and I live in one of those 80s buildings.
+By the way, it is located in my own neighborhood and I live in one of those 80s buildings.

 Besides, I think this is a significant memorial not only for the tragical attack of 2001 but against terrorism and violence in general, wherever they are perpetrated.